Without Embiid, 76ers snap Miami's 13-game winning streak

+Following the short-handed 76ers' unlikely victory over the Miami Heat on Saturday night, Joel Embiid calmly chatted with fans at center court.
+There was no dancing this time, but no one would've blamed Embiid if he busted a few celebratory moves like he did during a Meek Mill concert the previous night.

-Nerlens Noel, Robert Covington and Dario Saric each scored 19 points to lead the Philadelphia 76ers to a 117-109 victory Saturday night over Miami, snapping the Heat's winning streak at 13 games.
+Nerlens Noel, Robert Covington and Dario Saric each scored 19 points to lead Philadelphia to a 117-109 victory over Miami, snapping the Heat's winning streak at 13 games.

 Goran Dragic had 30 points for the Heat, whose winning streak was the longest in the NBA this season, the third-best in team history and tops in league history by a sub-.500 team.
 Miami, which fell 1 ½ games back of idle Detroit for the Eastern Conference's final playoff spot, hadn't lost since Jan.
 13 at Milwaukee.

-Philadelphia center Joel Embiid missed his ninth straight game and 12th in the last 13 due to a bone bruise on his left knee.
+Embiid missed his ninth straight game and 12th in the last 13 due to a bone bruise on his left knee.
 Team president Bryan Colangelo also revealed before the game that Embiid has a slightly torn meniscus in the same knee.
+Colangelo said he was disappointed that the sidelined Embiid was caught on video dancing shirtless on stage at a Meek Mill concert.

+Philadelphia also was without big man Jahlil Okafor as coach Brett Brown elected to sit him in light of trade rumors that swirled prior to the game.

-But the 76ers, perhaps smarting after a 125-102 drubbing at Miami a week earlier, played inspired basketball with their Rookie of the Year candidate watching.
+The Embiid story was the off-court drama of the day.
+His teammates provided the on-court theatrics.
+Perhaps smarting after a 125-102 drubbing at Miami a week earlier, the 76ers played inspired basketball with their Rookie of the Year candidate watching.

+"I didn't like what I saw in Miami," Brown said of the Feb.
+4 defeat.
+"It was distasteful and represented nothing that we were and what we are trying to grow to in relation to defense."

 James Johnson's three-point play with 4:44 left cut it to 100-96 but Philadelphia scored 10 of the next 11 points, capped by T.J.
 McConnell's three-point play that made it 110-97 with 3:04 left.